ananyasen7/ananyasen7.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
   - Atmosphere and Ocean Sciences
-  - Ambient Air Quality Monitoring
+  - Air Quality Monitoring
   - Climate Modeling and Predictive Analytics
-  - Artificial Intelligence
+  - Machine Learning in Environmental Sciences

 # Education to show in About widget
 education: